Back to Learning Center

 One of the many unique aspects of the collaborative model is that experts are jointly engaged by the participants to provide specific professional services during the case instead of each party hiring her or his own expert.
 While there are numerous types of experts, including child specialists, tax consultants, and business appraisers, the two experts most commonly employed for a case are the Mental Health Professional and the Financial Consultant.

+How does a Financial Consultant help the Collaborative Divorce process?
 The Financial Consultant (also known as the “Financial Neutral”) is tasked with gathering, organizing, and presenting the participants’ financial information to the team in a way that enables the participants and the attorneys to understand it and act on it.
 As Pauline Tesler wrote in her book, Collaborative Divorce, the Financial Neutral “educates you about financial matters and planning; identifies issues that will need to be addressed by other team members; and helps develop and evaluate settlement scenarios in collaboration with [the] lawyers.”

 While the neutrals are often indispensable to a successful resolution of a collaborative case, they are not mandatory.
 The participants, working in light of the recommendations of their respective attorneys, ultimately determine who will be needed and who will not.
 And, just as the lawyers must withdraw in the event the process is unsuccessful, so too must the neutrals withdraw.
 Similarly, they cannot serve the participants in any other capacity in the future.